julesukco/learningfast/content/posts/the-pyramid-principle.md

 1. Say what you want: be direct
 2. Write the way you talk: short sentences, simple language
 3. Enumerate points as lists

+and

+* Start with what you are going to say
+* Say it
+* Tell them what you said

+For me, this has helped me to realize that I need to slow down a bit and look for the reasons behind why I am making intuitive decisions, structure those, and share those better.
+This will make me more effective at influencing and speaking with credibility.